darrenkjr/marmoboxV2_child/readme.md

 # Introduction
-This repository contains the code for the client (child) of the Marmobox version 2.

-# Introduction
 Project Marmobox is an automated, modular system for in cage operant conditioning of marmosets.
 It is a hardware + service that automates the training of marmosets in simple behavioural tasks, and allows for seamless interrogation of behavioural tasks and rudimentary data analysis and visualisation.

 Its purpose is to allow researchers or users to interrogate behaviour related questions whilst achieving: